 The ILC facility with thousand-fold larger accumulated data-sets than prior e^+e^- experiments, polarized beams, and the potential to take data at a wide range of center-of-mass energies will provide the opportunity to advance greatly knowledge of the precision electroweak (PEW) sector.
-The measurement precision will far exceed the precision achieved in the legacy measurements from LEP/SLC near the Z-pole [213] and from LEP at higher center-of-mass-energies up to 208 GeV [198].
-The underlying assets are much higher statistics, really precise modern detectors with much improved reconstruction of particle and jet momenta, and improved theoretical modeling.
+The measurement precision will far exceed the precision achieved in the legacy measurements from LEP/SLC near the Z-pole [268] and from LEP at higher center-of-mass-energies up to 208 GeV [253].
+The underlying assets are much higher statistics, really precise modern detectors with much improved reconstruction of particle and jet momenta, polarized beams, and improved theoretical modeling.

 An important aspect for fully exploiting the potential is adequate control of systematic uncertainties.
-This includes aspects such as detector calibration and alignment, determination of the center-of-mass energy, differential luminosity, integrated luminosity, and the polarization of the beams.
+This includes aspects such as detector calibration and alignment, control of reconstruction efficiencies and geometrical acceptance, determination of the center-of-mass energy, differential luminosity, integrated luminosity, and the polarization of the beams.
 These need to be maintained over years of accelerator operation and are a critical pre-requisite for extracting the most physics out of potential dedicated physics runs at special center-of-mass energies such as the WW threshold and especially at the Z-pole.
-Such running is already feasible with the initial 250 GeV ILC accelerator described in Chapter 4 as discussed in [214].
+Such running is already feasible with the initial 250 GeV ILC accelerator described in Chapter 4 as discussed in [269].